fictionco/fiction/@apps/docs/src/docs/customize.md

 ### Updateability

-The goal when customizing is to modify an extensions code while still retaining the ability to update the extension.
-Using styles, settings and overrides below allow you to do this because you aren't changing the extension itself.
+When customizing a plugin or theme, ths goal is to make your modification but still retain the your ability to upgrade.
+To help you with this, use the styles, settings and overrides techniques discussed below.

-If you do decide to modify an extensions source, that is possible and sometimes necessary; but this approach prevents you from updating the "forked" extension (without using more advanced merging techniques, etc.).
+If you do decide to modify an extensions source, that is possible (and sometimes necessary;) but this approach prevents you from updating the "forked" extension (without using more advanced merging techniques, etc.).

 ## Styling with `factor-styles`